Watch an Elephant Battle a Crocodile to the Death

 Elephants seldom fight crocodiles, however, mothers will protect their young fiercely, and male elephants can be hostile during mating.
 This was an extraordinary occurrence.
 It is not the first instance an elephant has been shown in the wild killing a crocodile.
 There have been times in the past when the crocodile overpowers a full-grown elephant.
 It’s simply jaw-dropping to watch!

 There’s truly no guessing what can happen in the wild.
-This crocodile likely thought it was being sneaky and creeping up to the mama elephant.
+This crocodile likely thought it was being sneaky and creeping up on the mama elephant.
 Little did he know, it would be the last thing he did.
 The other elephants standing nearby seem to watch in awe and gratitude after the croc is no longer fighting for its life.

 The mother elephant takes a few trunk-fulls of water to rehydrate after an exhausting fight.
 Hopefully, other predators in the area see just how powerful a mother is when protecting her young.